All about our Headsets

 Find the right headset with your code

-Now that you have gathered all parts of the S.H.I.S code you can look on the overview page of the headsets to find the right headset for your bike.
+Now that you have gathered all parts of the S.H.I.S code you can look on the category page of the headsets to find the right headset for your bike.
 Click on the link below.
 Remember how to build up the S.H.I.S code?
-Take a look again at the illustration below.
+Take a look again at the illustration on the right.
+Want to have a complete overview of the sizes of our headsets, check our size table.

 Tip 1 | Maintenance of your headset

 Now that your headset is replaced, it is important to maintain it the right way so that it will last longer.
 Bearings are quite vulnerable, therefore they are not exposed to the outside world.
-Below you will find a few tips for the maintenance of your headset to make sure it will last longer.
+At first we want to give a a fairly general tip: Maintain your headset the right way.
+Follow instructions or ask your local bike shop to make sure your headset will work properly for longer.

 Tip 2 | Avoid water getting into your headset